 Suggest changing for a longer period of time to for a long period of time

+HF: implemented

 Page12/28

 NOTE.
-In regard to the last warning, the single tone will not be heard if the loudspeaker has been switched off on the previous power down.Page 13/28
+In regard to the last warning, the single tone will not be heard if the loudspeaker has been switched off on the previous power down.

+HF added description of start-up tone mute function in sections “2.1, 2.3, 3.3”.

+Removed warning (not helpful, only confuses), instead added in section 3.4 “Ensure that the monitor is providing a reading and that the pulse tone can be switched on and off to verify proper operation.”

+Page 13/28

 NOTE.
 3.5 Under what circumstances is the device considered not in use?
 If sensor removed from site or disconnected, the unit will not switch off.

+HF: added “, provided no alarm condition is present”.
+Does this clarify enough?

 Page 14/28